 RAND Europe Privacy Statement

-This website is operated and maintained by the RAND Corporation based in the USA on behalf of both RAND Europe Community Interest Company and RAND Europe (EU) AISBL (collectively referred to in this policy as “RAND Europe”, “we” or “us”).
+This website is operated and maintained by the RAND Corporation based in the USA on behalf of RAND Europe Community Interest Company, RAND Europe (EU) AISBL and Stichting RAND Europe NL (collectively referred to in this policy as "RAND Europe", "we" or "us").

-Your privacy is important to us and we operate in compliance with GDPR.
+Your privacy is important to us and we operate in compliance with EU and UK GDPR.
 We strive to ensure that we operate to highest standards with your data.
 This policy sets out how we collect information your data through this site and in your contact with us.

 RAND Europe is a not-for-profit research organisation that seeks to improve policy through research.
 To ensure that your data is protected we have a Data Protection Officer responsible for our privacy obligations to you.